hsflabstanford/vegan-meta/README.md

 # vegan-meta

 what do high-quality RCTs tell us about vegan persuasion efforts?

 ### about this repo

-* `vegan-meta-pap.Rmd` is an outline for how I plan to do the analyses.
+* `vegan-meta-pap.Rmd` simulates data and runs our planned analyses on it.
 It also lists some guiding principles for how we recorded data from studies.

+* `vegan-meta.Rmd` runs the quantitative analyses on our actual dataset.

 * `run.sh` executes the script(s).